pgEdge/cli/docs/functions/um-update.md

     ./pgedge um update -

 ## DESCRIPTION
-    Update with a new list of available components
+    Update with a new list of available components.